knpuniversity/phpunit/knpu/fixtures-reference.md

 do *not* have any security.
 You can *also* see that we're using some sort of "reference" system.
 This allows us to store a specific object in memory so that we can re-use it somewhere else.
 For example, in `LoadSecurityData`, we get the `herbivorous-enclosure` object out and *add* security!
-Those veggi dinos are safe!
+We're safe from those wild veggie eating dinos!

 It does the same for `carnivorous-enclosure`... but then adds two Security objects that are both *inactive*.
 Doh!
 Yep, this means that the `carnivorous-enclosure` is